hoangvvo/benzene/docs/pages/reference/benzene-methods.md

 ## Query Compilation

 **Benzene** speeds up GraphQL executions by doing the process of memoized compilation.
+This API can access via the `compile` function.
+However, normally, we do not call this directly.

 ### compile()